CleasbyCode/pdvrdt/README.md

 132 bytes is used for the barebones iCCP profile.
 (132 + 1048444 = 1,048,576 [1MB]).

-To maximise the amount of data you can embed in your image file, I recommend first compressing your data file(s) to zip, rar, etc.  Make sure the zip/rar compressed file does not exceed 1,048,444 bytes.
+To maximise the amount of data you can embed in your image file, I recommend first compressing your data file(s) to zip, rar, formats.
+Make sure the zip/rar compressed file does not exceed 1,048,444 bytes.

 Your file will be compressed again in zlib format when embedded into the image file (iCCP profile chunk).